The gym is for everyone, but not everyone starts a pro.

 Don’t be afraid or embarrassed to ask.
 You’re a beginner, and so was every pro at some point in their journeys.
 Everyone in your gym was a beginner.
 That buff dude you always look at when he’s pressing those heavy plates was probably once a slim dude.

 A personal gym trainer can help you the most.
 They’re professionals; unlike you, they’ve worked with every body type you can imagine.
 They are knowledgeable about the exercises that fit your needed routine.
+You can take their service online also.
+Online personal trainers like MFG (My Fitness Goal) provides both customized workout and diet plans so you need not hire a personal trainer and nutritionist separately.

 A beginner needs a personal gym trainer.
 Why?